 Cellular aging is the basis of physiological aging, in consistence with the free radical theory.
 The budding yeast, Saccharomyces cerevisiae, is an effective model to study cellular aging.
 The positive correlation between age and the increased probability of developing disease can serve as evidence of detrimental effect of the loss of genomic integrity (Gravel and Jackson 2003; McMurray and Gottschling 2003; McMurray and Gottschling 2004).

 S. cerevisiae is a eukaryotic fungus that has served as a paradigm in aging research.
 The life span of budding yeast can be quantified under experimental conditions over short periods of time.
 Budding yeast have a replicative life span (RLS) and a chronological life span (CLS).
 RLS and CLS are distinguished by the ways in which life span is measured.
 CLS measures the amount of time required for a single mother cell to stop replication.
 RLS refers to the number of times a cell undergoes the cell cycle (Defossez et al. 1998; Qin and Lu 2006; Wei et al. 2008).
 Heterozygosity on the MET15 locus (MET15+/-) is achieved by knocking out one copy of the wild-type allele using a kanamycin resistance marker.
 LOH can be monitored in Saccharomyces cerevisiae only when the heterozygous form of MET15+/- is converted into a homozygous recessive form (MET15-/-) following mitotic division.
-When is plated on medium containing lead, LOH occurs resulting in black sectors in cream-colored colonies.
+When yeast strains are is plated on medium containing lead, LOH occurs resulting in black sectors in cream-colored colonies.
 Thus, a MET15-/-strain forms completely black colonies.
 Colonies may have a brown tint, depending on the yeast strain used.
 Both dominant forms of the MET15 gene (MET15+/+) and MET15+/- yield white or cream-color colonies.
 As a result, only fifty percent of LOH events are observed because these two genotypes are phenotypically indistinguishable.
 The number of cells that did not undergo LOH at the MET15 locus was an indication of robustness, with respect to that specific locus (Hiraoka et al. 2000; McMurray and Gottschling 2003).Thus, LOH can be used as a sign of genomic alteration on the MET15 locus (Figure 3).

 In yeast, CR can extend both replicative and chronological life spans.
 Wei et al. reported a 10-fold increase in the life span of calorie restricted S. cerevisiae mutants that had deleted RAS2 and SCH9 genes.
 The life span extension effect of RAS2 and SCH9 is shown to be mediated by Rim15 (Wei et al. 2008; Weinberger et al. 2010).